-Each speaker should complete the Faculty Worksheet, Conflict of Interest Declaration, Speaker Introduction, and Request for Tax Payer Identification Number (if applicable).
-Only one Needs Assessment, Gap Analysis Form for Pharmacists and/or Pharmacy Technicians, Activity Planning Instrument for Pharmacists and/or Pharmacy Technicians, and Audio-Visual and Handout Request Form (if applicable) is required.
-Forms may be found beginning on page 18.
+Each speaker should complete the Faculty Worksheet, Conflict of Interest Declaration, Speaker Introduction and a Document of Understanding.
+Only one Needs Assessment, Gap Analysis Form for Pharmacists and/or Pharmacy Technicians, and one Activity Planning Instrument for Pharmacists and/or Pharmacy Technicians is required.
+Forms may be found beginning on page 16.